 But if you have to choose?
 Go with weight training for maximum impact on your BJJ performance.

-Tips for BJ Strength and Conditioning
+Tips for BJJ Strength and Conditioning

 Train Strength and BJJ on Separate Days (If Possible)